shirish93/shirish93.github.io/_ideas/2024-03-15-heritage-reconstruction.md

 The numbers tell an interesting story.
 Consider a typical two-story house, its footprint echoing centuries of tradition.
 Reconstruction and a single added floor translate to an extra 200 square feet of modern living space for the homeowner.
 Assuming a monthly rental income of Rs.
 30,000 for the added floor, the homeowner could see a significant increase in income, potentially changing their livelihood.
 But the benefits extend far beyond individual gains.
 Imagine Kathmandu's core revitalized, its traditional quarters bustling with restored houses showcasing their unique stories.
 Picture bustling streets teeming with local artisans and shops, drawing tourists and boosting the local economy.

 Concerns are natural.
 Heritage conservation is paramount, and community buy-in is crucial.
 Transparency and open forums will lead towards trust and collaboration.
-Partnering with renowned heritage experts ensures authenticity, while dedicated project management fosters community engagement.
+Partnering with renowned heritage experts ensures authenticity, while dedicated project management encourages community involvement.
 Expanding the program to new houses and attracting tourism-related businesses like bed and breakfasts and museums ensures long-term sustainability and economic benefits for a wider community.

  ---------------